When I Stopped Loving You

 Stella tapped her nose gently.
 "It's beautiful.
 The best gift I've ever gotten."

-She'd seen this before.
+She had seen this before.
 Too many times.
-But it never stopped hurting.
-Every time, it was like a hook dragging through her ribs, tearing something loose.
+Yet it never stopped hurting.
+Every time, it felt like a hook dragging through her ribs, tearing something loose.

-She hadn't seen her husband or her daughter in a month.
-She'd thought maybe they'd be happy to see her.
-Maybe they'd ask how she was.
+She had not seen her husband or her daughter in a month.
+She had thought maybe they would be happy to see her.
+Maybe they would ask how she was.

-It had always been this way.
-And it still was.
+It had been this way for so long.
+And it still hadn’t stopped.

-Alice turned away.
+Alice turned away, her voice flat.
 "What happens to them doesn't matter anymore."

-If they wanted Stella, they could have her.
+If all they wanted was Stella, then fine.
+They could have her.

 "Come on, don't just stand there!"